moxystudio/next-with-moxy/docusaurus/docs/what-is-included/grid-system.md

 sidebar_label: Grid system
 ---

-The boilerplate comes with a standardized Grid system to help you position elements on the screen, base of CSS flex box.
+The boilerplate comes with a standardized Grid system to help you position elements on the screen, based on CSS flex box.
 It has the following specs:

 | Breakpoint | Columns | Gutters | Width | Max Width |
 | ---------- | ------- | ------- | ----- | --------- |